Chainplain/FlappingwingSimu/README.md

 - Choose the controller of the robot called the Flapper as SimpleFlapGamma_SensorFusion, which is also provided here.
 This is the controller file, you can rewrite the corresponding classes which are given in other files.

-- If everything is fine, using the following environments https://github.com/Chainplain/FlappingwingSimu/blob/version2.0/SimpleFlapFirstMaster_Test_Position_Trajecory_Tracking%20.wbt it can be runned right away.
+- If everything is fine, using the following world file: https://github.com/Chainplain/FlappingwingSimu/blob/version2.0/SimpleFlapFirstMaster_Test_Position_Trajecory_Tracking%20.wbt it can be runned right away.